carrionalfredo/Spaceship-Titanic/README.md

 Name             object
 Transported        bool
 ```
-The `cabin` feature has the number where the passenger is staying, in the format `deck/number/side`, so will be splitted into the 3 new `deck`, `num` and `side` variables, and `cabin` will be dropped from the data set.
+The `cabin` feature has the number where the passenger is staying, in the format `deck/number/side`, so will be splitted into the 3 new `deck`, `num` and `side` variables, and `cabin` will be dropped from the dataset.

 This is the results after verify null and missed values.